solog0039/Portfolio-final/README.md

 # 📖 Portfolio: details popup window <a name="about-project"></a>

-Portfolio: details popup window is the second project with JavaScript on my portiflio .
+ details popup window is the second project with JavaScript on my portiflio .

 ## 🛠 Built With <a name="built-with"></a>